 By configuring the optimal settings for the Swift Performance caching plugin I got my site loading in under 400ms and I'll show you as I proceed through this Swift Performance review exactly why the competition is left lagging!

-Not only is Swift Performance a better and more efficient WordPress speed optimization tool than anything else I've tried, but it's also faster than the highly respected WP Rocket.
+Not only is Swift Performance a better and more efficient WordPress speed optimization tool than anything else I've tried, but it's also compares very favorably with the highly respected WP Rocket.